CaveSurveying/tunnelx/symbols/helpfile.md

 # Backgrounds #

 Select the **img** tab for loading and moving the background image.
-**Add image** adds a new image to the background.
+**Add image** adds a new image to the background - ideally this is a jpg file.

-**Select image** requires the rectangle outline of an image to be selected.
+**Select image** requires you to select the rectangle outline of an image.
+This enables a previously loaded image to show.
-Alternatively, use the drop-down box of visible background images.
+Alternatively, use the drop-down box of visible background images and choose which you want.

-Move the selected image into position by drawing a single line path and clicking on the **Shift ground** button.
+Move the selected image into position by selecting a point on the image then drawing a single line path from this to the location on the survex centreline where that point belongs and clicking on the **Shift ground** button.

-Rotate and resize the image by drawing a three point (two line) path before clicking **Shift ground** -- the first point is the centre of rotation while the second point is moved to the third point.
+Once you have one point that is roughly aligned between the image and the centreline rotate and resize the image.
+Do this by drawing a three point (two line) path - the first point is the image location that is already correct (see stage above), the second point is a different point on the image and the third point is the location on the centreline where that second point belongs then click **Shift ground** -- what happens here is that the first point is the centre of rotation while the second point is moved to the third point.

-Always connect the corner of the rectangle outline of the image to part of the passage it depicts so that it stays in place when the passage moves.
+Always connect the corner of the rectangle outline of the image to part of the passage it depicts so that it stays in place when the passage moves due to the centreline shiting when loops are closed.

-*Not done yet:* It will be possible to draw smaller areas to trim out from the big rectangular paper to show only what is required and to make it possible to render multiple background images without too much undesirtable overlapping.
-This may also be used to bring together scattered cross-sectional outlines.

 # Files #